 Treating yourself to an artsy gift can be a good way to incorporate art into your daily life and to fulfill a resolution that does not require forming a life-long habit.
 The DailyArt Shop has many ideas for fun and useful artsy gifts.
 Another place to look is at the gift shops of galleries and museums you visit.

-Subscribe to an artsy newsletter and pick one article to read on a topic that tickles your fancy or feels particularly interesting that day.
+Subscribe to DailyArt Magazine‘s newsletter and pick one article to read on a topic that tickles your fancy or feels particularly interesting that day.
 Simple, educational, and fun.

 No matter your habit personality, we hope that these suggestions are useful to you and that they spark more ideas for other fun artsy activities and resolutions in the new year.

-We wish you all the best in 2022, from all of us at DailyArt Magazine!
+We wish you all the best in 2023, from all of us in DailyArt Magazine!

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!